True Image 2013 by Acronis

 We performed a drive backup of the 50GB partition we use for testing AV software, and this took 26 minutes.
 Performing a file backup of the same set of folders took 1 hour, 2 mins, so the system route is certainly quicker.

 You can examine the system back-up and extract individual files if you need to.
 It's a bit cheeky of Acronis to flag The Cloud as one of the advantages of True Image 2013.
 Yes, you can sign up for 250GB of secure online storage, but it isn't included in the product and is sold separately for $4.95 a month.
-While this may be a reasonable price, all you actually get with True Image is a month's free trial.

 You can synchronise files on your PCs with notebooks, tablets and other devices by specifying the folder and running True Image's synchronisation tool.
 If you've paid for Acronis Cloud and have an online backup, files can also be accessed from there on mobiles and tablets, using the free apps available for iOS and Android.